denis-fekete/isa-project1/README.md

 *Output of the program for captured ICMPv4 with --wslike argument enabled.*

 ## Testing
-Testing was done by comparing output from Wireshark application and ipk-sniffer.
+Testing was done by comparing output from Wireshark application and ipk-sniffer while capturing traffic on network or by sending generated traffic by Python scripts in */tests* directory through *loopback* interface.

 ### Bibliography